-Are you still looking for a vegan main dish for your Christmas menu?
+Are you still looking for a vegan main dish for your Christmas dinner?
 Search no longer and make this simple Christmas nut roast!
 It’s made with lentils, nuts and mushrooms (no chestnuts) and comes together in a food processor.
-This nut roast recipe is vegan and gluten-free to please everyone at the table (including vegan, vegetarians and meat-lovers)!
-You may also like this vegan stuffed butternut squash.
+This famous nut roast recipe is vegan and gluten-free to please everyone at the table (including vegans, vegetarians and meat lovers)!

-Nut roast is a vegetarian meatloaf alternative made with nuts, grains, vegetables, broth and seasonings.
+Nut roast is a vegan or vegetarian meatloaf alternative made with nuts, grains, vegetables, broth and seasonings.
 It is baked in a loaf pan and served as slices.
-It is packed with nutty, earthy flavors that go really well with other vegetarian Christmas side dishes, such as our maple-roasted Brussels sprouts.
-The texture of a perfect nut roast is relatively soft and moist but it is thick enough to be sliced.
+It is packed with nutty, earthy flavors that go really well with other vegetarian Christmas side dishes, such as my maple-roasted Brussels sprouts.
+The texture of a perfect nut roast is relatively soft and moist but thick enough to be sliced.

 Why you’ll love this recipe

-- This vegan nut roast recipe is allergen-friendly.
-It is perfect if you're hosting vegans, vegetarians or people with gluten sensitivity on Christmas or during the holidays.
+- This easy vegan nut roast recipe is allergen-friendly.
+It is perfect if you're hosting vegans, vegetarians or people with gluten sensitivity during the holidays.

-- It is meat-free but SO DAMN GOOD.
-This specific nut roast is so tasty and flavorful that even meat-eaters asked for a second round (especially when served with the right sauce, such as this vegan mushroom gravy).
+- It's meat-free but SO DAMN GOOD.
+This specific nut loaf is so tasty and flavorful that even meat-eaters asked for a second round (especially when served with the right sauce, such as a cranberry sauce or this vegan gravy).

 - Nut roasts are festive and look fancy.
-They are the best main dish to serve on Christmas eve or for Thanksgiving.
-You can however also serve nut roasts as an alternative to traditional Sunday roasts or meatloaves.
+They are perfect for the holiday season and make a spectacular main dish on Christmas day or Thanksgiving.
+You can however also serve nut roasts as an alternative to a traditional Sunday roast or meatloaf.

 Key ingredients and substitutions

-- Nuts are the base of this vegan roast.
-The easiest thing to do is buying unsalted mixed nuts at your grocery store.
+- Nuts are the main ingredient of this vegan roast.
+You can mix them yourself or simply buy a a mix of unsalted nuts at the grocery store.

 - Gluten-free oats and flax seeds hold the loaf together and thicken the mix to prevent it from being too wet.
-We like to use oats as an alternative to breadcrumbs to make this gluten-free nut roast.
+I like using oats as an alternative to bread crumbs to keep this nut roast gluten-free.

-- Vegetables: onions, carrots, celery and mushrooms provide texture and make this gluten-free nut roast super aromatic.
+- Vegetables, including onions, carrots, celery and mushrooms provide texture and make this gluten-free nut roast super aromatic.
+You can use a yellow or red onion for this recipe.
+Feel free to use the type of mushrooms you want.
+I recommend white or chestnut mushrooms.

-- Vegetable broth: is used to combine all the ingredients and keep the loaf moist while it’s cooking.
+- Vegetable stock is used for added flavor and to keep the loaf moist while it’s cooking.

 Tips to make the perfect nut roast

-- Combine everything in a mixing bowl.
-Use a food processor to break down the ingredients but do not combine everything in the food processor itself.
-It would result in a lack of texture.
-It is much easier to control the thickness and texture of the roast by blending the ingredients one by one and combining them in a mixing bowl.
+- Combine everything in a large bowl, not your food processor.
+If you were to blend everything at once, the nut roast would lack crunch.
+It is much easier to control the texture of the roast by blending the nuts, veggies, and lentils separately and combining them in a mixing bowl.

 - Taste the mixture before baking.
 Adjust seasonings if necessary.

 - Use a 9 x 5 inch (23 x 13 cm) loaf pan.
-Make sure the pan is relatively narrow to prevent the slices from being short and wide.
+Make sure the pan is not to wide to prevent the slices from being really short.

-- Preferably make the lentil nut roast the day before (or at least 2 hours ahead of time) and reheat it on Christmas eve.
+- Preferably make the lentil nut roast the day before (or at least 2 hours ahead of time) and reheat it before serving.
 This allows the roast to set and firm up and prevents crumbly slices when cutting it.

-- If making it on the same day, let it cool down in the pan before slicing.
+- Let it cool down before slicing.
+It's best to let it cool down completely and reheat the slice.
 If you didn’t make the loaf ahead of time, leave it uncovered on the countertop for 15 minutes once you take it out of the oven.

-- Use a sharp bread knife to cut nut roast.
+- Use a bread knife to cut the nut roast.

 Step-by-step with pictures

-Crush the nuts.
+STEP 1: Crush the nuts.
 Add the mixed nuts to the bowl of a food processor.
 Pulse several times until the nuts have the size of peas.
 You don’t want to grind them too finely.
-Add the nuts to the mixing bowl.
+Transfer them to a large mixing bowl.

-Blend the lentils, flax seeds, vegetable broth and seasonings.
+STEP 3: Blend.
 The mixture doesn't have to be perfectly smooth.
-Small pieces will add texture to the Christmas nut roast.
+Small pieces will add texture to your Christmas nut roast.

-Bake the loaf.
+STEP 11: Bake the loaf for 50 minutes at 350°F (180°C).
 The cooking time is a critical factor to obtain a moist nut roast that is easy to slice but not too dry.
 If it’s undercooked it will be soggy or mushy and if it’s overcooked it will be extremely dry.
-Our tip is to bake the nut roast uncovered for 15 minutes until a crust forms.
-Then, cover it with foil to retain moisture.

 What to serve with nut roast